demisto/content/Integrations/integration-RsaNetWitnessPacketsAndLogs_CHANGELOG.md

 ## [Unreleased]
-Fixed an issue in time parameters within the query builder.
+Fixed an issue in query parsing.